dustinsand/hex-arch-kotlin-spring-boot/README.md

 # Project Description

-Used to explain the project structure for a microservice using a hexagonal architecture with Kotlin and Spring Boot.
+This project is used to show how the hexagonal architecture can be applied to a Microservice (Spring Boot) and a native AWS Lambda (Quarkus) in a multi module project.
+The multi module project allows for code re-use across modules.
 The sample code is intentionally simple in order to focus on how to structure the packages for a hexagonal architecture and apply the concepts.

 # Objective Of This Architecture